A

 The American Pugabull is a mix between a Pug and an American Bulldog.
 It inherits its social and bubbly personality from the Pug, and its protective and devoted nature comes from the latter.

-Because the American Pugabull has a great mixture of characteristics, they make perfect family pets.
+Because the American Pugabull has a great mixture of characteristics, it makes a perfect family pet.
 Still, they also do well with apartment living, making them perfect for single people looking for some company.

-American Pugabulls make excellent guard dogs because of their loyal and protective nature and won’t hesitate to bark at unwanted visitors.
+American Pugabulls make excellent guard dogs because of their loyal and protective nature, and they won’t hesitate to bark at unwanted visitors.
 Unfortunately, they will bark at pretty much anyone who approaches your door, so they must socialize with animals and people from a young age.

-Pugabulls are a mix of American bulldog and a pug.
+Pugabulls are a mix of an American bulldog and a pug.

 Fun Fact About the American Pugabull